Magik: Sorcery

 Textless cover of X-Men: Return of Magik #1 (November 2008).
 Art by Olivier Coipel and Mark Morales.

 Illyana Rasputina is the sorceress supreme of her Limbo dimension.
 In Limbo, she is able to cast any magic spell that Belasco could, having had access to his store of sorcerous knowledge.
 Her sorcery is a unique mix of black magic and white magic.
 Belasco taught her Black magic, while she learned white magic from Ororo Munroe.

 On Earth, Rasputina demonstrates astral projection, sensing mystical presences, scrying, and casting very simple spells.
 She uses magic of a seemingly greater strength than she could previously use in Earth's dimension.
 Since absorbing Limbo and becoming Doctor Strange's disciple, her magic on Earth has been considerably stronger, such as when she used spells she learned from Doctor Strange to destroy advanced Sentinels.

 The more Rasputina uses her magical power, the more mystical armor appears on her body, in addition to demonic features such as horns and hooves.
 The armor deflects or limits attacks, both physical and magical.
 Her armor also provides protection from the Transmode Virus.
 The armor also provides Rasputina with superhuman strength, which she displayed by being able to toss the giant demon S'ym off of her several feet.

 Rasputina created the Soulsword during her imprisonment in Limbo.
 She magically caused her own life force energy to manifest before her.
 Once this happened she cast her hand into a pool of eldritch energy and imagined a weapon in her mind.
 When she withdrew her hand she was holding the Soulsword, created from her own soul.
 A simple looking blade upon its origin, it develops intricate designs and forms upon itself the more Illyana uses it, becoming more powerful with each use.

 Her Soulsword disrupts magical energies, constructs, and creatures.
 It also augments the power level of any magic user who holds it.
 The Soulsword generally has no physical effect, but disrupts even the most powerful magic as it passes through.
 Since Rasputina's resurrection, the Soulsword seems to affect psychic beings like Legion's personalities, whereas in the past the sword only affected magical creatures and spells.
 The only exception to this has been Kitty Pryde, who can still be cut by the Soulsword even when Pryde is using her phasing power to become intangible.
 Rasputina can make her Soulsword appear and vanish at will.
 After Avengers vs. X-Men, she has used her Soulsword against physical beings, including a Sentinel.

 Other abilities

-Furthermore, Illyana Rasputina displays formidable psionic shields, which block anyone from reading her mind, even such powerful telepaths as Professor X, the Shadow King, and Rachel Summers.
+Illyana Rasputina displays formidable psionic shields, which block anyone from reading her mind, even such powerful telepaths as Professor X, the Shadow King, and Rachel Summers.
 Since her revival, Rasputina is able to lower her psionic shields.
 Due to Belasco creating the magical bloodstones with their souls, Rasputina has a psychic bond with X-Man Kitty Pryde.
 Because of this, a similar connection could be considered between Rasputina and Storm.